Charles Edward St. John

 examined the Sun's element composition using spectroscopy, and so forth.
 In his later work, he spent much time working to confirm the theory of general relativity.
 He also made observations of the planet Venus, showing that there was insufficient oxygen in the atmosphere to support life (as we know it).
 Between 1909 and 1930 he published 80 papers.
+He was elected to the United States National Academy of Sciences in 1924 and the American Philosophical Society in 1928.
 He also served as President of Commission 12 of the International Astronomical Union until 1932.

 The crater St. John on the far side of the Moon is named after him.